DevExpress/devextreme-documentation/concepts/05 UI Components/FileUploader/00 Overview.md

 ---

+---
+##### jQuery

 If you need to access the selected files at runtime, get the value of the [value](/api-reference/10%20UI%20Components/dxFileUploader/1%20Configuration/value.md '/Documentation/ApiReference/UI_Components/dxFileUploader/Configuration/#value') property.
 The following command returns an array, whose members are each an instance implementing the <a href="https://developer.mozilla.org/en-US/docs/Web/API/File" target="_blank">File interface</a>.

----
-##### jQuery

     <!-- tab: index.js -->
     const files = $("#fileUploaderContainer").dxFileUploader("option", "value");

----

-With Angular, Vue, or React, use a different technique.
+##### Angular

 Bind the [value](/api-reference/10%20UI%20Components/dxFileUploader/1%20Configuration/value.md '/Documentation/ApiReference/UI_Components/dxFileUploader/Configuration/#value') property of the FileUploader UI component to a component property.
 After that, you can access the file array within any method.

----
-##### Angular

     <!-- tab: app.component.ts -->
     import { DxFileUploaderModule } from "devextreme-angular";